fabnicol/mkg_docker_image/README.md

 Finally use **zip** or **xz** compression to archive the squash tarball.
 The resulting compressed tarball is about 15 % the size of the Docker image created by the above build stage.

-## Using the Docker image
+### Using the Docker image

-### Running MKG within the container
+#### Running MKG within the container

 + Say you just built **docker.io/gentoo/mygentoo:1.0**, and as for the other two base images, firt pull it from cache:
 `#docker image pull docker.io/gentoo/mygentoo:1.0`
 + Now run the container using:

-`# docker run -it --entrypoint bash --device /dev/vboxdrv:/dev/vboxdrv -v /dev/log:/dev/log mygentoo:1.0`
+`# docker run [--privileged [-v /dev/cdrom:/dev/cdrom -v /dev/sr0:/dev/sr0 (...)]] \`
+  `-it --entrypoint bash --device /dev/vboxdrv:/dev/vboxdrv -v /dev/log:/dev/log mygentoo:1.0`

+The `--privileged` option is only necessary if you are to create a CloneZilla installer as an ISO image within the container.
+The `-v /dev/cdrom ...` option is only necessary if you wish to automatically start burning your ISO installer to optical disc after completion of the building process.
+It should be adjusted depending on your hardware and platform configuration; these defaults will work on most GNU/Linux platforms but may have to be changed on other *nix operating systems.

 + Once in the container, note its ID on the left of the shell  input line.

 + If the image contains an **mkg** directory, run `git pull` within it to update the sources.
 Otherwise (depending on versions), clone the *mkg* repository:

 `# git clone --depth=1 https://github.com/fabnicol/mkg.git`

 and then `cd` to directory **mkg**.

 + Run your `./mkg` command line, remembering to use `gui=false` and not to use `share_root`, `hot_install`, `from_device`, `use_clonezilla_workflow=false` or `test_emerge`

 + Preferably use:

 `# nohup (...) &`

 so that you can monitor the build in **nohup.out**

 + Once the virtual machine is safely launched, monitor the run using:

 `# tail -f nohup.out`

 + Once the process is safely running, exit using Ctrl - p Ctrl - q.

 + You may come back again into the container by running:

 `#  docker exec -it ID bash`

 + You may follow the build from your host by running:

 `# docker cp ID:/mkg/nohup.out . && tail -n200 nohup.out `

-### Running MKG from the host
+#### Running MKG from the host

 Alternatively you can run your command line from the host, preferably in daemon mode (-d):

-`# docker run -dit --device /dev/vboxdrv:/dev/vboxdrv -v /dev/log:/dev/log mygentoo:1.O [your mkg options]`
+`# docker run -dit [--privileged [-v /dev/cdrom:/dev/cdrom -v /dev/sr0:/dev/sr0 (...)]] \`
+   `--device /dev/vboxdrv:/dev/vboxdrv -v /dev/log:/dev/log mygentoo:1.O [your mkg options]`

 A nice way to avoid long command lines is to add to your **~/.bashrc**:

-`alias mkg="sudo docker run -dit --device /dev/vboxdrv:/dev/vboxdrv -v /dev/log:/dev/log $@"`
+`alias mkg="sudo docker run -dit [--privileged [-v /dev/cdrom:/dev/cdrom -v /dev/sr0:/dev/sr0 (...)]] \`
+  `--device /dev/vboxdrv:/dev/vboxdrv -v /dev/log:/dev/log $@"`

 so that after running `source ~/.bashrc`, you just have to call mkg as if it were an installed script:

 `# mkg [your image name first: here mygentoo:1.0] [your mkg argument names: gentoo2.iso ncpus=2 verbose [...]]`

 [note the ID when the function returns]